rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

 Interface Properties
 --------------------

-An interface property can be in a form of a field, a getter, a setter, or both.
+An interface property can have the form of a field, a getter, a setter, or both.

-A property field is just a shortcut notation of a getter/setter pair, and the following notations are equal:
+A property field is just a shortcut notation of a getter/setter pair.
+The following notations are equal:

 .. code-block:: typescript